gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 ### optOutFromApplication
-Opt out from an application.
+Opt-out company or store from other seller application